Creating Great Content for Evergreen

 - Do not underline.
 Underlining words suggests a hyperlink.

 - Do not rely on variations of font size or color.
-Font size and color are all defined by the college's core style sheet.
+Font size and color are all defined by the college’s core design.

-- Do not combine text styles (ie: do not use italic plus bold, or, heading classes combined with bold).
+- Do not combine text styles (that is, do not use bold italics, or, heading classes combined with bold).
+It’s just tacky.

 Dealing With Links